 Any current tax liabilities (or assets) and deferred tax assets arising from unused tax losses of the subsidiaries is assumed by the head entity in the tax-consolidated group and are recognised as amounts payable (receivable) to (from) other entities in the tax-consolidated group in conjunction with any tax funding arrangement amounts (refer below).
-Any difference between these amounts is recognised by the Company as an equity contribution or distribution.
+Any difference between these amounts is recognised by the Company as an equity contribution or distribution iii.
+Nature of Tax Funding Arrangements and Tax Sharing Arrangements